 Caryota obtusa

-Thai giant fishtail palm
+Thai giant mountain fishtail palm

 Fast growing and grand.
 Unsurpassed for exotic impact.
 Resembles giant tree fern.
 Protect from chronic winds.